indrora/ponzu/docs/spec.md

 | `0b10`  | 1          | `NO_CHECKSUM`      | (for any other record) This files checksum could not be computed during streaming |
 | `0b100` | 1          | `STAMPED`          | This record has been postfacto checksummed                                        |

-All flags above `0x7F` are reserved for use by implementations.
+Flags outside the mask of `0x00FF` are resered for implementation specific flags.

 ## Record Types